uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ### Submission

-Due 4PM on Monday.
+Due 4PM on Monday. <!-- @LT-IGNORE:CONFUSION_DUE_DO@ -->

 Create a git tag "part2" in your production branch before 4PM and submit only the link to your tag.

-* A tag is just a name for a commit, so do not create the tag until you have your final commit for part 1!
+* A tag is just a name for a commit, so do not create the tag until you have your final commit for part 2!

 Don't forget to push the tag to GitHub.